 The 2019 Plan was initially approved and adopted by our board of directors and stockholders on July 17, 2019 and has been subsequently amended from time to time thereafter to increase the number of shares reserved for issuance thereunder.
 Under the 2019 Plan, we have reserved an aggregate of 5,881,181 shares of our common stock for the issuance of stock options and other equity awards under the 2019 Plan.
 This number of shares of common stock reserved for issuance is subject to adjustment in the event of a stock split, stock dividend, or other change in our capitalization.
 As of June 30, 2024, options to purchase 4,621,209 shares of common stock and 14,006 shares of restricted stock were outstanding under the 2019 Plan.
-Our board of directors has determined not to make any further awards under the 2019 Plan following the closing of this offering, but all outstanding awards under the 2019 Plan may not exceed 58,811,816 shares.
+Our board of directors has determined not to make any further awards under the 2019 Plan following the closing of this offering, but all outstanding awards under the 2019 Plan will continue to be governed by their existing terms.
+The maximum number of shares that may be issued as incentive stock options under the 2019 Plan may not exceed 58,811,816 shares.
 In connection with this offering, we intend to adopt a new incentive equity plan under which we will grant equity-based awards following this offering, as described below under "2024 Stock Option and Grant Plan."
 This summary is not a complete description of all provisions of the 2019 Plan and is qualified in its entirety by reference to the 2019 Plan, which will be filed as an exhibit to the registration statement of which this prospectus is part.